 Core Tenet 5: The Goal of Learning is to Become an Active, Engaged Learner

 We believe that the goal of learning is not simply the acquisition of knowledge.
 In fact, a goal that limited prevents flexibility and creates dependence of learners on content providers.
-What TCS aims to create and support isa group of active, engaged learners who can adaptively apply knowledge already gained and become independent seekers of knowledge.
+What TCS aims to create and support is a group of active, engaged learners who can adaptively apply knowledge already gained and become independent seekers of knowledge.
 What this entails practically (beyond the first four tenets), is increasing a learner’s self-awareness and bolstering self-determination.

-Our ability to understand the functional profile of an individual has improved dramatically in recent years, and a wonderful benefit of having more information about how an individual’s brain and body works is that we have much more information with which to support an individual’s understanding of himself.
+Our ability to understand the functional profile of an individual has improved dramatically in recent years, and a wonderful benefit of having more information about how an individual’s brain and body works is that we have much more information with which to support an individual’s understanding of themself.
 As humans, we do so many things based on fear of the unknown or inexperience and a lack of information or ability to predict.
 The more we understand about ourselves, the better able we are to live adaptively; that is, to avoid the things that overload or over-challenge us, to prepare ourselves for the things that are challenging but manageable, and to focus our learning and growth efforts on the areas that will provide us the most benefit.

 Both in terms of specific instruction and as a general attitude, these curricula build on the idea of demystification as an important part of any individual’s transition to adulthood.
 How do I work?
 How do I take in and make meaning out of information?
 Why is this easy for me?
 Why is this hard for me?
 As we support the demystification process for each individual we are providing the foundation for satisfying vocational and avocational exploration for healthy relationships and for a healthy self-concept.

 Self-determination is a bit of a buzzword in most transition work, and in some ways we are hesitant to include it.
 It often seems to be invoked as a way of saying, “we respect the individual’s right to choose”, and it is certainly hard to argue with this kind of assertion.
 The reality is, however, that many individuals (both those with identified challenges and those in the general population) make imperfect choices, both large and small, about their lives.
 For those individuals who we are supporting and guiding, we must stay aware that we are determining many aspects of their lives in the way we structure the program and the philosophy we bring to bear in our education and support.
 A program that is supporting adults in transition has been asked to determine aspects of the lives of the participants to a certain extent, at least as an interim situation.
 Self-determination, then, is as much a learning goal as it is a pillar of the philosophy.
-Just because an individual says he wants to do something, or doesn’t want to do something, doesn’t mean that this is a wise course of action, nor one that we intend to support.
-But what does seem essential is that we respect and support that person’s fundamental right to direct the course of his life and are aiming always for greater self-reliance.
+Just because an individual says they want to do something, or doesn’t want to do something, doesn’t mean that this is a wise course of action, nor one that we intend to support.
+But what does seem essential is that we respect and support that person’s fundamental right to direct the course of their life and are aiming always for greater self-reliance.
 Throughout our work, both implicitly and explicitly, the idea of including the individual in decision-making should be evident for several reasons.
 First, individual buy-in leads to better motivation, which leads to higher engagement, and engagement is one of the cornerstones of optimal thinking and problem-solving.
 Second, it’s simply respectful.
 Although it is true that these curricula are intended to support individuals who actually need support and don’t always make good decisions independently, it is also true that, in the end, the goal is to support someone in choosing the direction of their own life to whatever degree possible.
 It always makes sense to try to honor this at every stage of the learning process.